 It’s a little-known secret that the Northern Lights come out as early as August.
 And, come autumn, the trees follow suit with kaleidoscope colours of their own, while milder weather opens up a whole raft of activities.
 There’s everything from river rafting, reindeer hikes and salmon fishing to mountain biking and campfire cookouts under the auroras.
 On our curated itinerary, we’ve included two of our favourite excursions along with a night in an Aurora Dome – a luxury igloo tent.

 Dining in an Ice Dome

 Thanks to direct flights from London and its position in the centre of the Aurora Zone, Tromso has become a favourite among Northern Lights hunters.
 So, once you’ve tired of its superb seafood, welcoming pubs and fascinating museums, husky sledding trips, snowmobile safaris and whale-watching cruises can bring you out in search of the twirling aurora.
-But, it’s perhaps the city’s latest offering that’s most interesting – the Ice Domes.
-Here, you’ll be treated to a gourmet meal served in an ice restaurant hewn into shimmering sculptures and friezes.
+But, it’s perhaps the city’s latest offering that’s most interesting.
+At the Tromso Ice Domes you’ll be treated to an ice shot on arrival, a tour of the domes themselves and meal served in an ice restaurant hewn into shimmering sculptures and friezes.
 It’s all, hopefully, lit by the sweeping Northern Lights.

 After meeting Santa Claus